Cyberbullying

 To better understand

-This is called cyberbullying—or bullying in the online world.
+Cyberbullying is a form of bullying that takes place in the online world.
 It can take the form of insults, belittling, rumors or threats.
 Some teens even take it a step further by posting pictures or videos of their peers online to hurt them or publicly humiliate them.
 The anonymity of cyberspace can make some teens feel free to behave unacceptably online.

 But like actual bullying, it can have devastating effects on teens, causing victims to experience a decrease in their self-esteem, social isolation, stress, anxiety, and even symptoms of depression.
 It can also make them feel helpless because of the public—and potentially permanent—nature of the posts about them.
 But cyberbullying doesn’t only affect the victims; it also affects the witnesses, the teens who are doing the cyberbullying, and the people around them.